Access Team Practitioner (experienced or developmental role)

 About us

+Hello!
 We are Navigo.
 We look after North East Lincolnshire's mental health and well-being, an award-winning social enterprise that provides mental health services to the NHS and beyond.

 The whole basis of our work is to deliver services that we would be happy for our own family to use.

-We offer a range of mental health services, including acute and community facilities as well as specialist support such as outstanding older adults inpatient services, rehabilitation and recovery community mental health, and an outstanding specialist eating disorder facility.
+We offer a range of mental health services, including acute and community facilities, as well as specialist support such as outstanding older adults inpatient services, rehabilitation and recovery community mental health, and an outstanding specialist eating disorder facility.

+Working at Navigo is not like working anywhere else.
 We like to work with forward-thinking people who want to make a difference.

-Come and Join us!
+Come and join us!

-Should you require any assistance in completing this application due to a disability or other needs, please contact navigo.recruitment@nhs.net
+Should you require assistance in completing this application due to a disability or other needs, please contact navigo.recruitment@nhs.net

 Job responsibilities